 This form of marketing is a great way to round out your overall online marketing campaign and put dollars towards keywords and demographics that promise a large concern.
 You can learn more about PPC for dental offices in this blog post.

 But PPC isn’t just about the ad.
-You need a solid landing page to take people to once they click (unless you’re giving them to option to call your practice).
+You need a solid landing web page to take visitors to once they click (unless you’re giving them to option to call your practice).
 This landing page should include:

 - Your unique selling proposition – what makes you stand out from others?